Kenneth Wain: Appreciation

-Being an educationist with a pronounced bend towards the western model of democracy, Wain’s early philosophy was very much influenced by John Dewey.
-His later philosophy also draws on the works of poststructuralist philosophers such as Michel Foucault, Jürgen Habermas and Richard Rorty.
+Being an educationist with a pronounced bend towards the western model of democracy, Wain's early philosophy was very much influenced by John Dewey.
+His later philosophy also draws on the works of philosophers such as Michel Foucault, Jürgen Habermas and Richard Rorty.

-This can be especially gauged from Wain’s interest in the concept of lifelong learning, which, he maintains, should not be infected with any mania for efficient productivity in relation to political ideology, but, on the contrary, should be imbued with a broad humanistic awareness.
-This corroborates Wain’s understanding of democracy, which, to him, has more to do with individual maturity and responsibility and less with State hegemony or political performance.
+This can be especially gauged from Wain's interest in the concept of lifelong learning, which, he maintains, should not be infected with any mania for efficient productivity in relation to political ideology, but, on the contrary, should be imbued with a broad humanistic awareness.
+This corroborates Wain's understanding of democracy, which, to him, has more to do with individual maturity and responsibility and less with State hegemony or political performance.
 According to Wain, education and democracy are handmaids of each other.
 His political, moral, and aesthetic, philosophies, to be sure, all stem from, and are based on, this foundation.